Zero Control

 The game has 10 short survival levels.
 In each level, the goal is to stay alive for 60 seconds while using movement to line up automatic shots.

 Destroyed enemies drop mechanical parts, which become currency for upgrades between levels.
-This created a loop of survive, collect, then improve health, speed, and cannon stats before the next stage.
+The loop is simple: survive, collect what you can, then improve health, speed, and cannon stats before the next stage.

 Key Systems and Decisions

 The biggest design decision was movement.
 Instead of standard top-down controls, players rotate engines with directional input and hold thrust to move.
-It made the ship feel different from most jam shooters, but it also introduced a steep learning curve.
+The ship felt different from most jam shooters, but that also made the learning curve steeper than we expected.

 Enemy AI was another major challenge under jam time limits.
 Unity NavMesh did not fit well with 2D projects, so we switched to the free version of A* Pathfinding Project.
-Once integrated, it gave us reliable movement and let us focus on enemy behaviors.
+Once it was working, we had reliable enemy movement and could spend more time on behavior design.

 The most successful behavior was a blue enemy that orbits the player before taking shots.
 We built it by attaching an invisible tail target behind the player and making the enemy follow that target for circling movement.